utexas-SDS-357/sds357-project-sp26-cook-the-data-cajun-way/README.md

 The full pipeline can be run in several steps.
 You might only need to rerun steps 1 and 2 if you are reproducing from scratch, since their outputs are already in the repo in their respective folders.

-**1. Geocoding** (`geocoding/osmapi.ipynb`)
+**1. Geocoding** (`notebooks/geocoding.ipynb`)

 Description: Many stops in the SOPP dataset are missing lat/long data, so this step is to impute coordinates for locations without coordinates by using addresses, if the observations have any.
-Running this notebook (`osmapi.ipynb`) attempts to impute coordinates using addresses for observations that may not have lat/long data already.
+Running this notebook (`geocoding.ipynb`) attempts to impute coordinates using addresses for observations that may not have lat/long data already.

 Input:  Its input is the raw SOPP csv file (which you may have locally).

 Output: Its output are two files.
-Firstly it produces `geocoding/geocoded_locations.csv`, which is like a lookup table that maps address strings to imputed lat/lng coordinates, and also `geocoding/policing_imputed_coords.csv.gz`, which is the full SOPP dataset that has `final_lat` and `final_lng` columns which represent original coordinates when available, and imputed coordinates elsewhere mostly.
+Firstly it produces `data/processed/geocoded_locations.csv`, which is like a lookup table that maps address strings to imputed lat/lng coordinates, and also `data/raw/policing_imputed_coords.csv.gz`, which is the full SOPP dataset that has `final_lat` and `final_lng` columns which represent original coordinates when available, and imputed coordinates elsewhere mostly.

 Note that this notebook can take 1+ hours to run fuly due to the Nominatim API rate limits, and the output file is already in the repo.

-**2. Merge** (`acs-and-shape-data/mergeclean.ipynb`)
+**2. Merge** (`notebooks/mergeclean.ipynb`)

 Description: The purpose of this step is to read in the geocoded SOPP data, filter it from 2011-2015, clean the ACS datasets, and join stops to census tracts so that each stop can get associated with neighborhood-level socioeconomic characteristics.

-Input: `geocoding/policing_imputed_coords.csv.gz` (SOPP data with imputed coordinates),  `acs-and-shape-data/2015DEM.csv` ( ACS demographic data), `acs-and-shape-data/2015EDU.csv`  (ACS education data), `acs-and-shape-data/2015INC.csv` (ACS income data), `acs-and-shape-data/tl_2015_22_tract.shp` (Census tract shapefiles).
+Input: `data/raw/policing_imputed_coords.csv.gz` (SOPP data with imputed coordinates),  `data/raw/acs/2015DEM.csv` ( ACS demographic data), `data/raw/acs/2015EDU.csv`  (ACS education data), `data/raw/acs/2015INC.csv` (ACS income data), `data/raw/shapefiles/tl_2015_22_tract.shp` (Census tract shapefiles).

-Output:  Produces `acs-and-shape-data/stops_clean.csv.gz` as the output, which represents the final merged dataset containing 274657 rows and 77 columns, and includes many key variables.
+Output:  Produces `data/processed/stops_clean.csv.gz` as the output, which represents the final merged dataset containing 274657 rows and 77 columns, and includes many key variables.

 Note that the stops_clean.csv.gz file is already in the repo.

-**3. EDA** (`eda/eda326.ipynb`)
+**3. EDA** (`notebooks/eda.ipynb`)

 Description: The purpose of this is to do EDA of stop patterns across demographic groups, time, and geography.

-Input: `acs-and-shape-data/stops_clean.csv.gz`, `acs-and-shape-data/tl_2015_22_tract.shp` (Census tract shapefiles for spatial mapping)
+Input: `data/processed/stops_clean.csv.gz`, `data/raw/shapefiles/tl_2015_22_tract.shp` (Census tract shapefiles for spatial mapping)

 Output:  Several figures that display information about the data, may be available in the notebook.

-**4. Modeling** (`modeling/modeling.ipynb`)
+**4. Modeling** (`notebooks/modeling.ipynb`)

 Description:  The purpose of this step is to predict and analyze stop outcomes through different modeling approaches.
 It currently includes 3 unique approaches.

 Binary Random Forest Classifier: The first model is a binary Random Forest that predicts arrest vs not arrest.
 It uses a tract-aware train test split, and includes features such as age, race, sex, reason for stop, time variables, ACS variables.

-	 - Input: `stops_clean.csv.gz`.
+	 - Input: `data/processed/stops_clean.csv.gz`.
 	 - Output:  model, confusion matrix, precision/recall scores, ROC AUC, and feature importance rankings.

 Multiclass Random Forest model: Aims to predict warning/citation/arrest/none outcomes, which has a similar setup to the binary model and outputs a confusion matrix, classification report, and feature importances.

-	 - Input:  `stops_clean.csv.gz`.
+	 - Input:  `data/processed/stops_clean.csv.gz`.
 	 - Output: confusion matrix, classification report, and feature importances.

 Multinomial Logistic Regression model:  Aims to predict stop outcome using features such as age, race, sex, lat/lng, and other temporal features.

-	 - Input: `stops_clean.csv.gz`.
+	 - Input: `data/processed/stops_clean.csv.gz`.
 	 - Output: classification report containing information regarding precision/recall per outcome class.

-All models read input from `stops_clean.csv.gz`.
+All models read input from `data/processed/stops_clean.csv.gz`.

 ----------